-We also forecast the natural rate of interest and the output gap.
-The natural rate is the contemporaneous spot rate on 3-month government bonds that would prevail if wages and prices were fully flexible.
-We measure the output gap as the log deviation of output from its flexible wage and price counterfactual.
-Fluctuations in the natural rate are mostly explained by liquidity preference shocks, e.g., the same type of disturbance we have imputed to the Covid-19 shock.
-Since the magnitude of the Covid-19 shock is estimated to be very large by historical standards, the estimated drop of the natural rate 2020 is very pronounced.
-In particular, we forecast the (real) natural rate of interest at the end of the year for 2020 through 2022 to equal -22 percent, -0.6 percent, and 0.9 percent.
-The model forecasts end-of-year output gaps for 2020 through 2022, at -6.3 percent, -3.1 percent and 0.9 percent respectively.
+Fluctuations in the natural rate are huge and entirely driven by the COVID-19 shock.
+Since the magnitude of the COVID-19 shock is estimated to be extremely large by any historical standards, the estimated drop of the natural rate 2020 is very pronounced, much larger than any historical records.
+In particular, the model forecasts that the (real) natural rate of interest at the end of the year for 2020 through 2023 will equal -16.7 percent, -1.2 percent, -1.2 percent, and -0.5 percent respectively.
+The model sees that the output gap will not close throughout the entire forecasting horizon; we forecast end-of-year output gaps for 2020 through 2023, at -2.5 percent, -1.2 percent, -1.4 percent and -1.6 percent respectively.